SPF-OST/pytrnsys_gui/README.md

 You can now close the command prompt opened in the first step.

+Several original types are delivered with pytrnsys.
+For those you'll manually need to copy the dll-files from:

+    pytrnsys-gui\pytrnsys_data\ddcks\dlls

+to the respective folder of your TRNSYS installation:

+    ...\UserLib\ReleaseDLLs

 The `pytrnsys-gui` can now be started by double-clicking on the `pytrnsys-gui\Scripts\pytrnsys-gui.exe` file.
 Example projects can be found in the `pytrnsys-gui\pytrnsys_gui_data\examples` directory.